AndrewRayCode/ShaderFrog-Runtime/README.md

 Load the specified URLs and parse them into materials.
 If you pass in an array of URLs, the callback receives an array of materials in the same order you specified.

+#### `runtime.add( String name, Object shader )`

+If your shader data is already loaded in JSON form by some other means, you can add it to the runtime's repository of known shaders with this method.

 #### `runtime.get( String name )`

 The ShaderFrog runtime stores materials by name.
 This function returns a **new instance** of the material you have loaded.
 You can assign this new material to your object, update uniforms on it, etc.